Ocean Week Canada Tinykit – A water testing mission for Earth Rangers!

 Record using the app: Use our app, and if you get stuck send us an email at firstname.lastname@example.org.

-Air temperature helps us understand context for observations.
+Air temperature helps us understand context for our observations.

 - Take thermometer out.